- Laser skin whitening (“laser peels”) can be used to treat a variety of skin pigmentation issues.

 While non-ablative lasers may have a shorter recovery time and carry a much lower risk of scarring, they generally require multiple treatments in order to achieve the same effects.

 » Want to know which type of laser is best for lightening your skin or removing a blemish?
-Use our free virtual consultation tool to get in touch with a cosmetic doctor near you.
+Meet our medical review team.

 What is a fractional laser skin whitening?